ane/ane.github.io/_posts/2016-10-26-web-development-has-become-weird.md

 Redux.
 Or use TypeScript.
 But I dare say, after having worked with both full-stack frameworks (e.g. Rails) and SPA+REST frameworks, the compromise above is much more pleasant.

-In the end though, it doesn't really matter: with the exceptions of a few, our end users couldn't care less.
+In the end though, it doesn't really matter: with the exception of a few, our end users couldn't care less.
 They really don't give a shit.
 So, pick whatever technology works for you and your users.
 The above is just one option.